linuxserver/docker-code-server/README.md

 How to create the [hashed password](https://github.com/cdr/code-server/blob/master/docs/FAQ.md#can-i-store-my-password-hashed).

+Note that when the hashed password is specified within `docker-compose`, all `$` characters in it should be escaped as `$$` to prevent `docker-compose` from interpreting them as variable notation.

 ## Usage

 Here are some example snippets to help you get started creating a container.